Linux for Network Engineers Training Course

 OpenDaylight for Network Engineers

-14 HoursThis instructor-led, live training in South Africa (online or onsite) is aimed at intermediate-level network engineers and DevOps teams who wish to deploy, configure, and manage SDN solutions using the OpenDaylight platform.
+14 HoursThis instructor-led, live training in South Africa (online or onsite) is designed for intermediate-level network engineers and DevOps teams aiming to deploy, configure, and manage SDN solutions using the OpenDaylight platform.

 - Develop and deploy network flows using OpenDaylight controllers.